saresend/deepvariant-challenge/readme.md

 ./load_test_data.sh
 ```

 **Note:** You may need to give this execute privilege by running `chmod +x load_test_data.sh`.
-If you get issues that say something about about `permission denied`, this is probably the issue.
+If you get issues that say something about `permission denied`, this is probably the issue.

-## Step 3: Running Docker Build
+## Step 3: Run Docker Build

-This command will build the image, and also run the analysis on the data provided in the previous steps
+This command will build the image and run the analysis on the data provided in the previous steps

 ```
 cd ..
 docker build deepvariant-challenge --tag lahacks:0.1
 ```

-## Step 4:
+## Step 4: Instantiate docker image

-We use this command to instantiate our image, allowing us to collect the data that is the result of the analysis
+The following command instantiates our image, allowing us to collect the data that is the result of the analysis

 ```
 cd deepvariant-challenge